 Dr. Kaveri Gandhi, Indiana University School of Dentistry

-Mary Gannon, Editor, Fluid Power World
+Mary Gannon, Editor-in-Chief, Fluid Power World

 Mary Gannon is Editor of Fluid Power World.
-She has been a technical writer and editor for nearly 15 years, having covered fluid power, motion control and interconnect technologies.
+She has been a technical writer and editor for 15 years, having covered fluid power, motion control and interconnect technologies.
 Gannon graduated from Boston University with a B.S. in Journalism.
 In addition to serving as a technical editor, she has worked as both a daily business reporter and on the public relations side of the communications business.

 Christopher Gintz, Block Textiles, Inc.

 Chris Gintz’s 40-year technology commercialization and product design career has spanned broad technology fields including instrument design, computer software and nanotechnology.
 His particular research interest is the practical application and effects of particles and waves on product design in batteries and corrosion prevention.
 He is the co-inventor of the first battery powered notebook computer.
 He has served for more than twenty years on the Industrial Advisory Board at his alma mater, the University of South Carolina College of Engineering and Computer Science.
 For more than ten years, he was active as a judge at the Intel Science and Engineering Fair.
-He has been an R&D 100 judge for the past five years.
+He has been an R&D 100 judge for the past six years.

-Dr. Amit Goyal, Ph.D, SUNY Empire
+Prof. Amit Goyal, Ph.D, MBA, Director

 Dr. Edward Greer, Dow / Scouting & Exploration Network